How to Prepare for a Deposition in a Personal Injury Case

 - The deposition can potentially last hours or even span over a course of several days, so if you need a break, simply ask for one.

 If you were injured in an accident that was caused by the negligent or reckless actions of another party, you have a right to pursue compensation for your injuries.
-At the Law Office of Steven R. Whitman LLC, our Boston personal injury attorneys have over 55 years of combined experience and the extensive legal insight that can make a difference in your case.
+At the Law Office of Steven R. Whitman LLC, our Boston personal injury team has over 5 decades of collective experience.

 We believe you should take this time to focus on your recovery, which is why you will not owe us any legal fees unless we win your case.